Curriculum

 PYP in ELC

-Students are engaged in inquiry based learning experiences by various practices.
-HJIS aims to nurture lifelong learners.
-We focus not only on students' academic development but also their skills that they will use in their entire life.
-Students are encouraged to ask questions and reflect on their understanding of the world around them.
+Students at HJIS are actively engaged in inquiry-based learning through a wide range of meaningful practices.
+Our aim is to nurture lifelong learners by supporting not only students’ academic development, but also the essential skills they will use throughout their lives.
+Children are encouraged to ask questions, think deeply, and reflect on their understanding of the world around them.

 Perceptual Motor Program (PMP)